Measuring collective diffusion properties by counting particles in boxes: Countoscope to measure collective diffusion properties

-Once the correlation function is correctly estimated, one can take its integral, here with trapezoidal integration.
+The length of the dataset is also important in that, to integrate $C_N(t)$, one must have data over long enough time periods.
+During integration, the decay at long times could be in part improved by replacing the long-time noisy data points with long-time theory-informed extensions, fitted to the experimental data~\cite{mackay2024countoscope}.
+However, in our experimental system, our dominant limitation is in resolving $\Nvar$ and not lack of long-time data (SI Fig.~\ref{fig:plateaus vs L}).
 For boxes $L \lesssim 0.3\sigma$, the correlation function decays so quickly that our imaging timestep can not capture the early time decay, and hence $T(L)$ is incorrectly estimated.
-To circumvent this, we match our first experimental data point $C_N(\Delta t)$ where $\Delta t = 0.5$~s, is our experimental time, with the short time-small box formula in Eq.~\eqref{eq:fluct1}, and integrate the obtained short time extension over $[0,\Delta t]$ (see dotted coloured lines in Fig.~\ref{fig:timescale}-a and b for $t \leq 0.5$~s).
+To circumvent this, we match our first experimental data point $C_N(\Delta t)$ where $\Delta t = 0.5$~s, is our experimental time, with a short time-small box formula in Eq.~\eqref{eq:fluct1} obtained via the theory, and integrate the short time extension over $[0,\Delta t]$ (see dotted coloured lines in Fig.~\ref{fig:timescale}-a and b for $t \leq 0.5$~s).
 This short time extension is added on all box sizes but only makes a significant difference on box sizes $L \lesssim \sigma$ where the decay of the correlation function is otherwise too fast to be captured by data.